ynikhily/Game-Pong/README.md

 RULES: </br>
 - Keep the ball on screen by bouncing it off your paddles. </br>
 - If the user misses the ball, it will add to it's opponent's score.</br>
+- Speed of the ball increases after every bounce off a paddle. </br>